MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

    cout << "The set of bits in bitset<5> b1( 6 ) is: ( "
         << b1 << " )." << endl;

-   // The template parameter N can be an expresssion bitset< 2 * sizeof ( int ) > b2;
+   // The template parameter N can be an expression bitset< 2 * sizeof ( int ) > b2;
    cout << "The set of bits in bitset<2 * sizeof ( int ) > b2 is: ( "
         << b2 << " )." << endl;